 Woo Brews – Unveiling the Epic Experiment

-I'm tracking wins/losses of these decks in this file:
+I track wins/losses of these decks here:

 Kami of the Crescent Moon

 One of my favorite-designed decks of all time is Owling Mine, due to how strange and unlike any other deck it is like.
 It was a deck so odd that it led to one of the "worst" cards ever printed -- One With Nothing -- getting played at Pro Tour Honolulu.
 While I can't quite replicate the deck in EDH, I can replicate much of its spirit.
 This deck is based around everyone drawing an absurd amount of cards.
 I exploit the fact that in any game that I play this deck, things are going to get a little Weird.
 I play a fair number of counterspells and as many free counterspells as I can.
 Mana is an extremely limited resource in Kami games, so my curve is low and I don't play many activated abilities that cost mana.
 The board state changes frequently, so I try to play as many cards with an immediate effect on the game as possible.

 This deck is possibly my favorite one.
 It's a sort of mono-green control deck.
 I play 66 lands, far more than most Azusa decks.
 My strategy is to get out as many lands as possible.
 Since most of my board position is my lands, I play nearly all the board wipe that I can get my hands on.
 My winning strategy is to either attack with a big creature or return Mindslaver every turn.
 I also have an infinite combo with Argothian Elder and Maze of Ith.
 There are a ton of subtle interactions that I really enjoy.
 I play a lot of artifacts and artifact creatures to interact with Inventors' Fair, Eye of Ugin, Buried Ruin, and Sequestered Stash.